.50 Action Express: Overview

 Recoil of the .50 AE in the Desert Eagle pistol is substantial, although only marginally more severe than the .44 Magnum, as the automatic mechanism and weight of the gun smooth the recoil somewhat.
-Other firearms chambered for the .50 AE include the AMT AutoMag V, the LAR Grizzly Win Mag, the Magnum Research BFR, and the Freedoms Arms Model 555.
+Other firearms chambered for the .50 AE include the AMT AutoMag V, the LAR Grizzly Win Mag, the Magnum Research BFR, the Freedoms Arms Model 555, and the Bond Arms Cyclops.

 Performance

 SAAMI specifies a maximum chamber pressure of 36,000 psi for the .50 AE.
 Available factory loads can produce nearly 1,800 ftlbf of muzzle energy.

 Use

 Like other handgun cartridges of such magnitude, the principal uses of the .50 AE are metallic silhouette shooting and medium/big game hunting.
 Like the .44 Magnum, .454 Casull, .460 S&W Magnum, and .500 S&W Magnum, it is also well suited for defense against large predators, such as bears.
-With heavier bullets, such as the TII Armory 410-grain loading or the Buffalo Bore 380-grain Outdoorsman offering, the .50 AE closely matches the performance of the .480 Ruger and approaches the ballistics of the .500 Linebaugh.
+With heavier bullets, such as the TII Armory 400-grain and 460-grain offerings, the .50 AE closely matches the performance of the .480 Ruger and approaches the ballistics of the .500 Linebaugh.